aplaxco1/CMPM121-FinalProject-Group5/README.md

 ## Reflection

-Over the course of implementing each of the F0 requirements while we have decided to stick with utilizng the Phaser framework and the TypeScript language in the creation of this gardening game, we did encounter a few issues regarding the ways in which we had initially set uo the project, and our expectations regarding the transition from using JavaScript to TypeScript in a Phaser project.
+Over the course of implementing each of the F0 requirements while we have decided to stick with utilizng the Phaser framework and the TypeScript language in the creation of this gardening game, we did encounter a few issues regarding the ways in which we had initially set up the project, and our expectations regarding the transition from using JavaScript to TypeScript in a Phaser project.
 As dependencies when using
 TypeScript as compared to JavaScript work a bit differently, we did face a few complications with our initial expectations regarding how global variables fundtion.
 In past Phaser projects, when using
 JavaScript, we would simply define global variables in the main.js file, and those could be changed and accessed by any scene within the game, but global variables work much differently in TypeScript.
 Which impacted how we approached defining and altering variables used by different Phaser scenes and prefabs.
 In addition to this, we did also have to become more accustumed to the ways in which Phaser objects need to be defined in TypeScript, as the specific types or variables need to be more specifically defined and maintained than they do in JavaScript.
 However, after becoming accustomed to these differences throughout